bbauska/Coursera-Bootstrap/readme.md

 Thereafter, you need to do additional processing on your CSS files like minification, compaction, and concatenation.

-We\'ll talk a little bit more about these in the next few slides.
+We&apos;ll talk a little bit more about these in the next few slides.

 Similarly, with your JavaScript code, you need to do JSHinting, checking for potential errors.

 Then concatenation of various script files and then even uglification and the mangling of the code.
-We\'ll talk a little bit about that in the next few slides.
+We&apos;ll talk a little bit about that in the next few slides.

 All these tasks are repetitive tasks, which we would like to automate as